 MUSI 131 - African Music

 MUSI 72 - African Music Ensemble and MUSI 73 - African Music Ensemble and African music-instruction courses (drum, flute, voice).
 These participation and instruction courses earn credit by participating in consecutive semesters, as outlined in the Music department catalog copy.
 They may be included on African Studies concentration plans when four credits are accumulated.

-THDA 21 - African Dance A one-credit technique class which may be counted on African Studies concentration plans when four credits (either dance only or dance plus music, above) are accumulated.
+THDA 21 - West African-Based Movement I A one-credit technique class which may be counted on African Studies concentration plans when four credits (either dance only or dance plus music, above) are accumulated.